Lido stETH vs wstETH Tracking: The Rebase Is the Whole Problem (2026)

 Tax is jurisdiction-specific

 Whether each rebase is taxable income, and when (the rebase complicates "received/controlled"), is jurisdiction-specific and must not be hard-coded either way (see staking rewards accounting and yield farming tracking).
-The rebase/rate is the tracking signal; the tax characterisation is a separate, adviser-confirmed question, and the cost-basis method remains the jurisdiction-mandated one.
+The rebase or rate is the tracking signal; the tax characterisation is a separate, adviser-confirmed question, and the cost-basis method remains the jurisdiction-mandated one.

 Practical guidance

-- Detect stETH vs wstETH — never assume; the balance behaviour differs fundamentally.
+- Detect stETH versus wstETH; never assume, because the balance behaviour differs fundamentally.

-- For stETH, model the rebase stream — read balances, characterise the accrual.
+- For stETH, model the rebase stream: read balances and characterise the accrual.

-- For wstETH, track the exchange rate — gain realises on unwrap/disposal.
+- For wstETH, track the exchange rate, since the gain realises on unwrap or disposal.

-- Confirm rebase tax treatment per jurisdiction; apply the mandated cost-basis method.
+- Confirm rebase tax treatment per jurisdiction and apply the mandated cost-basis method.

-- Reconcile to Lido (rebase index / wstETH rate) with an audit trail.
+- Reconcile to Lido (the rebase index or the wstETH rate) with an audit trail.

 Further reading